-- confirm to the Irish Revenue Commissioners, on an annual basis on or before 31 March in the year following the year of assessment, that this 10% requirement is satisfied and provide the Irish Revenue Commissioners with details of any non-exempt Irish resident Shareholders (including the value of their Shares and their Irish tax reference numbers); and - 2. notify any non-exempt Irish resident Shareholders that the Trust is electing to claim this exemption.
+- confirm to the Irish Revenue Commissioners, on an annual basis, that this 10% requirement is satisfied and provide the Irish Revenue Commissioners with details of any non-exempt Irish resident Shareholders (including the value of their Shares and their Irish tax reference numbers); and - 2. notify any non-exempt Irish resident Shareholders that the Trust is electing to claim this exemption.